Healthdirect Free Australian health advice you can count on.

 Japanese encephalitis can cause severe complications or death.
 Complications of Japanese encephalitis include permanent injury to your brain or nervous system.

-About half of people who survive symptomatic Japanese encephalitis experience complications.
+About half of the people who survive symptomatic Japanese encephalitis experience complications.

 Resources and support

-Visit the Department of Health and Aged Care website for more information about Japanese encephalitis, the recent JEV outbreak and current vaccination recommendations.
+You can visit the Department of Health and Aged Care for more information about Japanese encephalitis.

 Learn more here about the development and quality assurance of healthdirect content.